PepayLabs/docs/docusaurus-site/docs/getting-started/index.md

 Explore [use cases](./use-cases.md) to see how Pepay can power your next big idea.

 ### 👨‍💻 **Developers**
-Jump into our [quickstart guide](../developers/quickstart.md) and start building.
+Jump into our [API documentation](../developers/pepay-api.md) and start building.

 ### 🏗️ **Platform Users**
 Test it out live at [pepay.io](https://pepay.io).